jamestomasino/visibleconsole.js/README.md

     VisibleConsole.disable();

-Both #console and #visibleconsoleiframe will be removed from markup and console operations will be returned to the browser's window.console.log.
+Both #visibleconsole and #visibleconsoleiframe will be removed from markup and console operations will be returned to the browser's window.console.log.

 ### To Style ####